 Arts & Science Council & Officers of the Faculty of Arts & Science

 Faculty of Arts & Science Council, unlike Governing Council for the University, only oversees academic policy and curriculum in the Faculty of Arts & Science.
-The Dean of Arts & Science manages the business and financial side of Arts & Science, supported by Vice-Deans, Associate Deans and senior administration.
+The Dean of Arts & Science manages the business and financial side of the Faculty, supported by Vice-Deans, Associate Deans and senior administration.
 The Dean’s Office, along with the Office of the Faculty Registrar, and the senior administration of the seven Colleges work closely with student groups and individual students to support communities of learning and engagement.

-- artsci.utoronto.ca/about/faculty-governance – These pages tell you more about Arts & Science Council, its Standing Committees, and its past and current business.
+For more information about the Arts & Science Council, its Standing Committees, and its past and current business, please visit artsci.utoronto.ca/about/faculty-governance.

-- artsci.utoronto.ca/about/glance/leadership-team/dean-faculty-arts-science – This page tells you more about the current Dean of Arts & Science.
+For more information about the current Dean of Arts & Science, please visit artsci.utoronto.ca/about/glance/leadership-team/dean-faculty-arts-science.

 (Academic appointment terms begin July 1 of a given year.)